Privacy choices

 Inputs and normalization

-Opacity behavior is tool-specific.
-Contrast Checker expects resolved opaque foreground and background colors; it does not composite transparent color input.
-Opacity Calculator composites the transparent foreground over the selected background, then calculates contrast for the effective color pair.
-Gradient contrast is sampled from representative gradient stops and midpoint colors, so it is a warning signal rather than proof for every pixel.
+Opacity behavior is explicit per tool.
+Contrast Checker composites a translucent background over a white reference canvas, then composites the foreground over that rendered background before calculating contrast.
+Opacity Calculator multiplies embedded foreground alpha by the selected alpha control, resolves a translucent background over white, and then scores the final rendered pair.
+Gradient contrast is sampled from representative stops and midpoint colors on its stated reference surface, so it is a warning signal rather than proof for every pixel.

 Tool-specific opacity behavior.